-- ◆ To help think about all the things that might sabotage a goal. - ♣ Ask the young person to think about a few big things that they want to achieve in life and write these in the biggest circle. - ★ Then think about the little things that might get in the way of the process and write these in the little circles. - ♦ Spend some time working on what can be done to deal with the things that could get int he way.
+- + Use this worksheet to help you think about all the things that might sabotage a goal. - + Ask the young person to think about a few big things that they want to achieve in life and write these in the biggest circle. - + Then think about the little things that might get in the way of the process and write these in the little circles. - + Spend some time working on what can be done to deal with the things that could get int he way.
 This could be their own stumbling blocks or things that may happen externally along the way.